sharktacos/OpenColorIO-configs/docs/tonemap.md

 > “The defined ACES rendering intent has been questioned by a number of expert users...
 It is not uncommon to hear people saying they do not like the cumulative effects: crushing effect on shadows, and heavy highlight roll off, with too much look”

 The two Look Transforms therefore lower the contrast of the ACES tone curve, the **Filmic** is 0.9 and **Neutral** is 0.8.
 This pulls the shadows and highlights slightly out of the toe and shoulder curves, resulting in less crushing of shadows and more gentle highlight rolloff.
+The idea being to have the **Filmic LMT** make the ACES Output Transform have "slightly less contrast" and the **Neutral LMT** has even less in order to serve as a neutral starting point for DI and Lookdev.
 Note in the images below the details visible in the shadow areas compared to the ACES 1.0 Output Transform:

 ![rrt](img/tone_rrt.png)
 ![rrt](img/tone_filmic9.png)